Spinning extremal dyonic black holes in $\gamma=1$ Einstein-Maxwell-dilaton theory: Introduction

 The majority of studies in the literature restrict themselves to gravity models in which the eBHs are known in a closed form.
 The archetypal example here is the $D=4$ electrovacuum model, with the Kerr-Newman extremal dyonic solution (KN) \cite{Newman:1965my} providing the most general (physical) configuration.
 This eBH possesses four global charges: the mass $M$, angular momentum $J$, electric charge $Q$, and magnetic charge $P$, subject to a specific relation as imposed by the zero Hawking temperature condition.
 As originally noticed in \cite{Bardeen:1999px}, the Kerr and KN eBH solutions admit a decoupled near-horizon limit, which contains a $AdS_2$ factor and has an enhanced $SO(2, 1) \times U(1)$ isometry.
 This observation has led to the emergence of the Kerr/CFT correspondence~\cite{Guica:2008mu}, a duality which provides a microscopic framework for understanding the BH entropy (see Ref. \cite{Compere:2012jk} for a review).

 Although some extensions of the extremal KN BH have been reported in the literature (in particular in a number of supersymmetric theories), relatively little is known about its generalization to other models.
 In particular, the (nonperturbative) generalization of the KN BH in Einstein-Maxwell-dilaton (EMd) theory is known in closed form\footnote{ A $\gamma=1$ generalization of the KN BH in the low energy effective field theory for heterotic string theory has been reported in the Ref. \cite{Sen:1992ua}, although for a more general model than (\ref{action}).
-EMd exact solutions with arbitrary $\gamma$ are known in the slow-rotation \cite{Horne:1992zy} or weakly charged approximations \cite{Casadio:1996sj}. } only for the Kaluza-Klein (KK) value of the dilaton coupling constant $\gamma$ \cite{Rasheed:1995zv,Larsen:1999pp}, numerical solutions\footnote{Non-extremal rotating dyonic BHs with $\gamma \neq (0,\sqrt{3})$ were studied numerically in~\cite{Kleihaus:2003df}.} with $P=0$ being reported recently~\cite{Herdeiro:2025blx} for several values of $\gamma$.
+EMd exact solutions with arbitrary $\gamma$ are known in the slow-rotation \cite{Horne:1992zy} or weakly charged approximations \cite{Casadio:1996sj}. {We also note that static, purely electrically charged solutions were studied in \cite{GIBBONS1988741,Garfinkle:1990qj}, whereas static dyonic solutions were investigated in \cite{Kallosh:1992ii,Cremonini:2023vwf}. } } only for the Kaluza-Klein (KK) value of the dilaton coupling constant $\gamma$ \cite{Rasheed:1995zv,Larsen:1999pp}, numerical solutions\footnote{Non-extremal rotating dyonic BHs with $\gamma \neq (0,\sqrt{3})$ were studied numerically in~\cite{Kleihaus:2003df}.} with $P=0$ being reported recently~\cite{Herdeiro:2025blx} for several values of $\gamma$.
 At the same time, some recent results indicate that extremal BHs with regular horizons are rather an exception \cite{Horowitz:2024kcx}.
 As discussed in \cite{Herdeiro:2025blx}, the (ellectrically) charged spinning EMd BHs with $0<\gamma < \sqrt{3}$ possess a zero temperature limit, which, albeit regular in terms of curvature invariants, exhibits a $pp$-singularity.

 It would be interesting to see if the picture found in Ref. \cite{Herdeiro:2025blx} changes in the presence of a net magnetic charge, $P\neq 0$.
 Indeed, this is the case for static EMd solutions: while the extremal limit of the purely electric solutions is singular, the dyonic BH solutions possess a smooth extremal limit.
 There, the case